-Our Scotiabank Code of Conduct (our "Code") was last approved by the Board of Directors of The Bank of Nova Scotia (the "Board") on October 18, 2022.
+Our Scotiabank Code of Conduct (our "Code") was last approved by the Board of Directors of The Bank of Nova Scotia (the "Board") on October 29, 2024.
 Our Code describes the standards of conduct required of employees, contingent workers, directors, and officers of Scotiabank.
 Our Code's six Guiding Principles are aligned with our values and form the building blocks on which our Code rests.
-Living up to these principles is an essential part of meeting our corporate goals, adhering to our values, and safeguarding Scotiabank's reputation for integrity and ethical business practices.
-Principle 5 of our Code communicates that Scotiabank is committed to respecting and promoting human rights, including creating a safe, equitable, and inclusive environment where employees can speak up without fear of retaliation.
-All Scotiabankers4 are required to receive, read, and comply with our Code, which requires compliance with other applicable Scotiabank policies, and affirm their compliance within the required timeline on an annual basis.
+Living up to these principles is an essential part of meeting our corporate goals, adhering to our values and behaviours, and safeguarding Scotiabank's reputation for integrity and ethical business practices.
+Principle 5 of our Code outlines Scotiabank's commitment to respecting and promoting human rights, including creating a safe, equitable, and inclusive environment where employees feel safe to speak up without fear of retaliation.
+All Scotiabankers are required to receive, read, and comply with our Code, which requires compliance with other applicable Scotiabank policies, and affirm their compliance on an annual basis.
 This process is delivered and completed through the annual Code Training & Acknowledgement.
-Our Code also promotes and encourages a 'speak up' culture and includes additional resources and support for employees to raise concerns.
+Our Code also promotes and encourages a 'speak up' culture and includes additional resources and options available for employees to raise concerns.